 The announcement is only the first step in the process.
 There will be a public consultation before the end of the summer, followed by a second reading.
 “If all things go well,” Valenzuela says, “we definitely will be putting the shovel in the ground within this mandate, and even hopefully see the sports centre developed by the end of this mandate.”

-Valenzuela was not able to say when work will begin on the actual Hippodrome site, but says that the current project — the first phase of the Namur-Hippodrome sector — shows that developing the Hippodrome site “is a priority for our administration.”
+Valenzuela was not able to say when work will begin on the actual Hippodrome site, but says that the current project — the first phase of the Namur-Hippodrome sector — shows that developing the Hippodrome site “is a priority for our administration.” n